| INTEGRITYSETUP(8) | Maintenance Commands | INTEGRITYSETUP(8) |

 }

-Note on numbers in JSON output: Due to JSON parsers limitations all numbers are represented in a string format due to need of full 64bit unsigned integers.
+Note on numbers in JSON output: Due to JSON parsers' limitations, all numbers are represented in a string format due to the need for full 64-bit unsigned integers.

-NOTE: The size can be smaller that output size of the hash function, in that case only part of the hash will be stored.
+The size can be smaller than the output size of the hash function; in that case, only part of the hash will be stored.

 --usage